ibm-cloud-docs/pattern-network-vrf-only/resiliency-design.md

 -   Choosing a region that has transit gateway and VPC services available enables the use of “complimentary VPC services” such as {{site.data.keyword.dns_full_notm}}, {{site.data.keyword.vpe_full}}, {{site.data.keyword.monitoringlong_notm}}, {{site.data.keyword.loganalysislong_notm}}, and {{site.data.keyword.cloudaccesstraillong_notm}} to further enhance the cloud environment.

-![Illustrates a detailed network and component architecture for a multi-region non-TGW solution architecture](cross-region-view.svg){: caption="Figure 5.
+![Illustrates a detailed network and component architecture for a multi-region Classic Data Center solution architecture](cross-region-view.svg){: caption="Figure 5.
 Multi-Region View" caption-side="bottom"}
 1. Optional network path is accomplished through site-to-site VPN terminated on Classic Gateway.
 2. Client network connectivity from on-premises using {{site.data.keyword.dl_short}}.
 3. The gateway provides routing and security functions.